The Strategies to Innovate EmeRgENcy Care Clinical Trials Network (SIREN)

 The study will determine the safety and efficacy of a strategy guided by treatment goals based on both intracranial pressure (ICP) and brain tissue oxygen (PbtO2) as compared to a strategy guided by treatment goals based on ICP monitoring alone.
 Both of these alternative strategies are used in standard care.
 It is unknown if one is more effective than the other.

 This study began enrolling in Sept 2019.
 OHSU Partner site University of Rochester Medical Center - Strong Memorial Hospital is currently enrolling subjects.
 OHSU began enrollment locally on March 16, 2020.
-Duke University Medical Center, Ohio State University Wexner Medical Center, and University of Utah will all be participating in this trial and are expected to begin enrollment in 2020.
+Duke University Medical Center, Ohio State University Wexner Medical Center, and University of Utah, and University of Cincinnati also participate.

-BioBOOSTThe main goal of Bio-BOOST is to determine how the lack of oxygen to brain tissues affects the levels of blood tests for brain injury.
+BioBOOST - The main goal of Bio-BOOST is to determine how the lack of oxygen to brain tissues affects the levels of blood tests for brain injury.
 OHSU is 1 of 10 sites that will be participating in the sub-study of BOOST3.
+This study is ending in 2026.

 ICECAP Influence of Cooling Duration on Efficacy in Cardiac Arrest Patients